xinwenfu/VChat_CFG/README.md

 # Control Flow Guard
 > [!NOTE]
-> Originally based off notes from [llan-OuO](https://github.com/llan-OuO).
+> Originally based on notes from [llan-OuO](https://github.com/llan-OuO).
 ---
 > "Ensure control flow integrity of indirect calls." - Microsoft

 Control flow guard (CFG) is Windows' implementation of [Control Flow Integrity (CFI)](https://en.wikipedia.org/wiki/Control-flow_integrity).
 Which can be distinguished from a "perfect" CFI implementation that protects the integrity of all indirect and direct branches, **CFG focuses on indirect branches** which can be expressed as **Indirect function calls**.

 > [!NOTE]
-> Indirect Function Calls are calls to functions made with function pointers, below is an example of a Indirect function call in a toy C program.
+> Indirect Function Calls are calls to functions made with function pointers; below is an example of an Indirect function call in a toy C program.
 We do not show the main function or the definition of `some_function` for brevity!
 > ```c
 >   // This is a typedef of a function pointer to
 >   // make the allocation of an object easier!